QMCPACK/qmcpack/nexus/docs/user_guide/pwscf.rst

 the quantity is inapplicable to the detected run type, or an invalid unit is requested.

+Note: PWSCF and RMG analyzers share the exact same access patterns and return types for obtaining physical quantities.

 Loading data from a simulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^